 GET TO KNOW MICHAEL & HEATHER

 Hi, we’re Michael & Heather Dubbels.
 You probably figured that out by now.
-We have been married for over ten years and have three beautiful kids.
+We have been married for over twelve years and have three beautiful kids.
 Our priorities in life are faith, family and friends.
 Nothing is more important to us than having a personal relationship with God through Jesus Christ.
 Over the last twenty years, Michael has been involved in church ministry throughout Indiana and Missouri.
 He has also had the privilege to serve in the Dominican Republic, Russia, Mexico, the inner city of St. Louis, and India.
 Michael has a B.A. in Biblical Studies from Central Bible College.
 Heather is from Defiance, Ohio and has her B.A. in Spanish and M.A. in Applied Linguistics from Ohio University.
 She has studied, served, or taught in Chile, Ecuador, Spain, Turkey and Azerbaijan.

-MICHAEL’S BACKGROUND (1994-2020)
+MICHAEL’S BACKGROUND (1994-2021)

 Michael’s childhood and teenage years were spent in Indiana, with his parents Ronald and Shelia Dubbels, who served in pastoral ministry for 25 years and developed a few businesses.
 At the age of 17, Michael began speaking in various churches throughout Indiana, being President of Fellowship of Christian Athletes in his high school, and participating in mission trips, which prepared him for entering the ministry.

 Upon graduation from high school, his parents, sister and Michael had the opportunity to spend one year in Moscow, Russia as interim pastors at the International Christian Assembly.
 During this time, Michael had the opportunity to work with youth and college students.
 He was able to start a Russian youth ministry and was also able to start and develop seven small groups at three universities.